deepaksree31/Deepak/content/projects/creations/Project-V.md

 }

 ## Overview
-The **Student Detail Management System** is a Python-based console application that simplifies managing student, staff, academic, and transport records through **voice commands**.
+A **Student Detail Management System** is a Python-based console application that simplifies managing student, staff, academic, and transport records through **voice commands**.
 It utilizes **speech recognition** and **text-to-speech (TTS)** to minimize manual input, making it an intuitive and user-friendly system.

 ## Features
 - Voice-activated menu navigation